ABRSM Safeguarding Policy, Procedure and Code of Practice

 - Ensuring that all specific questions designed to gain required information about each candidate’s suitability have been asked, including those needed to address any gaps in information supplied in the application form.

 - Ensuring that we are able to make a confident selection of a preferred candidate based upon their demonstration of suitability for the role.

 - Ensuring that all appropriate checks have been undertaken on the preferred candidate, including references and DBS checks.

-- Ensuring that the preferred candidate is informed that the offer of employment (including volunteer positions) is conditional on receiving satisfactory information from all necessary checks.
+- Ensuring that the preferred candidate is informed that the offer of employment (including volunteer positions) or examining is conditional on receiving satisfactory information from all necessary checks.

 4Based on Recruiting safely (2009), Children’s Workforce Development Council